 The Thank You Song by CoComelon **FAIR WARNING: I get this one stuck inside my head ALL THE TIME.**

-There are so many times I get frustrated with my three year old because it seems like she’s not listening or she’s taking way to long to do a simple task.
+There are so many times I get frustrated with my three-year-old because it seems like she’s not listening or she’s taking way too long to do a simple task.

 Is your toddler also a procrastination king or queen?

-Remember that grateful parents raise grateful kids, so let your children remind you how to appreciate life and find joy and thankfulness in the simple things.
+Remember that grateful parents raise grateful kids.
+Let your children remind you how to appreciate life and find joy and thankfulness in simple things.

 Finally, don’t forget to let your children remind you how to appreciate and be thankful for the simple things.